 Example 4: TVTODAY Quarterly Y/Y Sales & Profit growth

 Comparing the two price series above, we can observe that TVTODAY stock saw a sharp upside move during the period Nov’15 – Jan’16, while NIFTY trended downwards during the same time frame.
 Can the TVTODAY stock fundamentals explain the sharp upside?
 We looked at the sales and profit growth numbers for TVTODAY stock, and plotted a bar plot covering the last four quarters.

 For plotting, we create a dictionary which contains the fundamental data (sales and net profit) for the last four quarters, and apply it to the “Bar” function from bokeh.charts.

 From the bar plot we deduce that TVTODAY saw good results for the Sep’15, Dec’15, and the Mar’16 quarters.
 Also, there was favorable news for the company in the early December month, which allowed for NRI investment in the company.
 The good quarterly results and the favorable news gives some explanation for the upside move seen during Nov’15 – Jan’16.

 Here is a great article to read on implementing Python codes in Interactive Brokers API.

-As illustrated from the examples above, Bokeh is very user friendly, feature rich, and can be used to create interactive charts easily.
-The extensive documentation of various interfaces, functions, methods on its site make it easy for the beginners to learn bokeh.
+As illustrated by the examples above, Bokeh is very user-friendly, feature rich, and can be used to create interactive charts easily.
+The extensive documentation of various interfaces, functions, methods on its site makes it easy for the beginners to learn bokeh.
 You can always go to Bokeh’s site and know more about it.

 Visualization of data on Python is just one of the elements covered in the vast domain of Algorithmic Trading.
+Know why Python algorithmic trading is preferred choice among traders.
 To understand the patterns, one must be well-versed in the basics.
 Want to know more about Algorithmic trading?
 You should click here and check out more about Algorithmic Trading.